-- (i) Exclusive First Charge by way of Mortgage over: - all the immovable properties, including any leasehold rights, if any, both present and future; - all tangible movable assets, including moveable plant and machinery, machinery spares, equipment, tools and accessories, furniture, fixtures, vehicles and all other movable assets wherever situated, both present and future; - all intangible assets including goodwill, intellectual property rights, undertaking and uncalled capital, both present and future; - all the Current Assets, including but not limited to, book debts, operating cash flows, Receivables, commissions, revenues of whatsoever nature and whenever arising, both present and future: - all accounts including, the Trust and Retention Account and the Sub-Account(s), the DSRA, MMRA or any account created for any reserve to be created and maintained (or any account in substitution thereof), or any of the Project Documents or other accounts of the Borrower and all funds from time to time deposited therein, the receivables and all Permitted Investments or other securities representing all amounts credited to the Trust and Retention Account, any letter of credit and other reserves of the Borrower present and future wherever maintained; - (ii) assignment (to the extent permitted under the Applicable Laws) of: - all the rights, titles, interests, benefits, claims and demands whatsoever in the Project Documents/ Contracts (including but not limited to Power Purchase Agreement(s)/ memorandum of understanding, package/ construction contracts, O&M related agreements, service contracts, and all other Contracts); - all the rights, titles, interests, benefits, claims and demands in, to and under all the Clearances relating to the Project; - all the rights, titles, interests, licenses, benefits, claims and demands in the Project Documents/ Contracts (including but not limited to package/construction contracts, operation and maintenance contracts, land lease agreements, service contracts, other Contracts, memorandum of understanding, guarantees under the Contracts, PPA(s), any letter of credit or such other security to be provided by the procurers of power under the terms of PPA(s)), letter of credits, guarantee, liquidated damages, performance bond and corporate guarantee provided by any party under any of the Project Documents, excluding any bank guarantees provided to the Borrower by any party under any of the Contracts; and - (iii) pledge of 51% (fifty-one percent) of Equity Shares and Quasi Equity, both present and future, held by the Pledgor. - (iv) an irrevocable and unconditional Corporate Guarantee from the holding company for the purpose of repayment/payment of Secured Obligations and the same shall be released after compliance of certain conditions. - \\ Represents unsecured loan from the Holding Company which is repayable on or before March 31, 2039.
-The interest equivalent to the interest rate of term loan is payable from April 01, 2022 or Project Commercial Operation Date (\COD\) or till repayment of first installment of term loan, whichever is later.
-In accordance with IND AS 109, this unsecured loan has been separated into liability and equity components.
-Equity component has been classified under Other Equity (refer note 17) and liability component under non-current borrowings.
-Interest on liability component is recognised using the effective interest method.
+(i) Exclusive First Charge by way of Mortgage over:

+- all the immovable properties, including any leasehold rights, if any, both present and future;

+- all tangible movable assets, including moveable plant and machinery, machinery spares, equipment, tools and accessories, furniture, fixtures, vehicles and all other movable assets wherever situated, both present and future: - all intangible assets including goodwill, intellectual property rights, undertaking and uncalled capital, both present and future; - all the Current Assets, including but not limited to, book debts, operating cash flows, Receivables, commissions, revenues of whatsoever nature and whenever arising, both present and future; - all accounts of the Borrower, including, the Trust and Retention Account and the Sub-Account(s), the DSRA of 2 quarters of principal and interest payment, any letter of credit and any reserve(s) or any other bank accounts of the Borrower, wherever maintained (or any other account in substitution thereof) that may be opened in accordance with the Trust and Retention Account and the Financing or other Project Documents and all funds from time to time deposited therein, the Receivables and all Permitted Investments or other securities representing all amounts credited to the Trust and Retention Account.

+(ii) assignment (to the extent permitted under the Applicable Laws) of:

+- all the rights, titles, interests, benefits, claims and demands whatsoever in the Project Documents/ Contracts (including but not limited to Power Purchase Agreement(s)/ memorandum of understanding, package/ construction contracts, O&M related agreements, service contracts, Insurance contracts & Insurance proceeds and all other Contracts); - all the rights, titles, interests, benefits, claims and demands in, to and under all the Clearances relating to the Project; - all the rights, titles, interests, licenses, benefits, claims and demands in any letter of credits, guarantee, liquidated damages, performance bond and corporate guarantee, bank guarantee (if agreed by the issuing bank(s)) or any other security provided / to be provided to the Borrower by any party under the Project Documents / Contracts; and - (iii) pledge of specified percentage of Equity Shares and Quasi Equity, both present and future, held by the Pledgor. - (iv) an irrevocable and unconditional Corporate Guarantee from the holding company for the purpose of repayment/payment of Secured Obligations that shall be released after compliance of certain conditions. - Represents subscription to OCD by the Holding Company which are convertible into Equity shares at the option of the Holding Company or redeemable at the option of the Company on or before March 31, 2043 in accordance with the conditions of the OCD Subscription Agreement.
+No interest shall accrue or charged or become due or payable till March 31, 2023 or one year from Project Commercial Operation Date ('COD') or first payment of instalment of Term Loan Facility, whichever is later.
+In accordance with IND AS 109, such OCD were separated into asset and equity component.
+Equity component has been classified under Other Equity (refer note 16) and liability component under non-current borrowings.
+Interest on liability component is recognised using the effective interest method. - Represents unsecured loan from the Holding Company which is repayable on or before March 31, 2042.
+The applicable interest rate is 8.45% (0.05% less than interest rate applicable on term loan availed for 190 MW project).

-19 Provisions
+18 Provisions